HudsonWu/linuxStudying/README.md

-# The journey of linux
+# The Journey of Linux

 ```
            I think Linux is a great thing,